Open Learning Environment In-Country Experiences

-You should not apply unless you have checked your degree resolution and progression as the deposit is non-refundable.
+You should not apply unless you have checked your degree resolution and progression as the deposit is non-refundable/non-transferable.

 Refer to the University’s degree planning guide to check your units against the degree requirements.
 If you are still unsure, please contact Student Services and request for specialist advice about your eligibility to count the unit toward your degree.